sbl-sdsc/mmtf-spark/docs/MacOsInstallation.md

 [download reduced.tar](http://mmtf.rcsb.org/v1.0/hadoopfiles/reduced.tar)

-Extract the content from the .tar files by double click the file name.
+Extract the content from the .tar files by double clicking the file name.

 Alternatively, the following command line tools can be used to download and extract the data: